Joaov41/Write-Tools/README.md

 Generate image option will create an image with FLux dev or Pro and display it on the UI, with an option to downloaded the image.

+If you want to run it without it opening a terminal window, use Automator - Run Shell Script.

 Distributed under the MIT License.
 See LICENSE for details.